The Hierarchy of Fluidity

 No One is a Lost Cause

-The God of Countless Games
+The Liberating Flood of God's Countless Words